 There is something special about the simplicity of sliced avocado over toast or by itself.
 However, as a home chef, I love the challenge of trying something new with everyday ingredients.
 And, when the occasion calls for it, I take full advantage of each ingredient like in these Couscous Avocado Boats or an elegant Quinoa Avocado and Citrus Salad.

 Tip: For an incredible presentation, use a round or square mold to help your salad hold its shape for a professional-looking touch to each plate.

 Citrus fruits are more than a sweet snack, they have the power to give any meal a touch of necessary acidity to balance out the flavor and enhance any dish.
 A few that are cultivated in spring include kiwi, lime, lemon, orange or mandarins, grapefruit, and pineapple.

 Serve up a bit of spontaneous brilliance for your next meal!
-I always depend on RiceSelect® to help me get the job done with quality ingredients that automatically enhance every meal I make.
+I always depend on RiceSelect® to help me get the job done with quality ingredients that automatically enhance every meal I make like this shrimp and white rice.
 I think of cooking as an experience that ought to be shared!
 Let’s stay connected through @riceselect on Instagram for some shared wisdom and unforgettable meals.